steveshogren/hugo-blog/content/post/editor-abstractions.md

 title = "Editor Abstractions"
 date = "2016-05-23"
 Categories = ["technical skills","emacs", "vim"]
+Description = "I was recently inspired by a comment from a respected coworker: \"I am just as productive with basic Vim commands as I am with a refactoring suite like ReSharper.\" He is equally productive with both, that much I know.
+What is his secret?"
 +++

 I was recently inspired by a comment from a respected coworker: